chriskay25/bucket_list/README.md

 ## Usage

 Once users have signed up for an account, they can log in and will be taken to their profile page.
-From this page they can see how many items are in their bucket list, add items to it, or view lists of their destinations/experiences previously added.
+From this page they can see how many items are in their bucket list, add items to it, or view lists of their destinations previously added.
 Users can also edit or delete their profile.

 ## Contributing